Bye Bye Blackbird

-"Bye Bye Blackbird" is a song published in 1926 by Jerome H. Remick and written by composer Ray Henderson and lyricist Mort Dixon.
+"Bye Bye Blackbird" is a 1926 song written by composer Ray Henderson and lyricist Mort Dixon and published by Jerome Remick.
 It is considered a popular standard and was first recorded by Sam Lanin's Dance Orchestra in March 1926.

 Song information

 Popular recordings in 1926 were by Nick Lucas, Gene Austin, Benny Krueger, and by Leo Reisman.
 It was the number 16 song of 1926 according to Pop Culture Madness.